 Premium Quality Ballistic Vests by Indian Armour

 Our ballistic vests are made of premium quality hardwearing fabric and are designed to meet the specific needs of the wearer.
 All our personal protection armour products are rigorously and continuously tested to ensure that they meet the standards set by the NIJ (National Institute of Justice).
 We are a global supplier of high-performance ballistic products and strive towards meeting the specific requirements of our customers.
 We are an international supplier catering to countries in the EU and Africa to even the Middle East and Americas.
 The nature of defensive operations demands nothing short of perfection since the slightest error could turn out to be deadly.
 Being a world-class premium ballistic vest manufacturer, we ensure that our manufactured products are completely reliable.
 These vests are also available for multi-threat applications.
-We guarantee our products provide protection against a large range of ammunition, stabs, and spikes, even in stealth and tactical applications.
+We guarantee our bullet proof clothing products provide protection against a large range of ammunition, stabs, and spikes, even in stealth and tactical applications.
 By providing security personnel with a broad choice of customized protective gear, we offer the defense industry a complete solution of body armour products.

 These products are perfect for use by the military, civil police forces, federal agencies, and first responders.
 Whether you need tactical gear, flexible body armour, outer vests, or plate carriers, we offer a wide range of options for you to choose from.